kestsaurav21/Bargenix_Saurabh_Frontend/README.md

-# Chatbot Web Application (Static UI)
+# Chatbot Application Landing Page

-A simple, responsive chatbot web application built with React.js and Tailwind CSS.
-This is a static user interface (UI) that simulates a chatbot interaction without any backend functionality.
+A responsive and interactive landing page for a chatbot product, built with React.js and styled using Tailwind CSS.
+This project features a clean, modern UI showcasing the chatbot's features, pricing plans, and an interactive mock chatbox for users to explore.

 ## Features